 This project will challenge inequality by working with small groups of women in Zimbabwe, encouraging them to participate in activities to generate their own incomes, and empowering them to participate in economic decisions in their own home.

-CBM (Christian Blind Mission UK): Break the cycle: empowerment to combat violence against women/girls with disabilities in Nigeria
+CBM (Christian Blind Mission UK) (link to charity’s website): Break the cycle: empowerment to combat violence against women/girls with disabilities in Nigeria

 This project looks to support women and girls with disabilities in Nigeria.
 Working with these women, the project will look to put a stop to the violence and poverty they face, helping to support them to be heard and giving them more control and options for their futures.

-Commonwealth Local Government Forum: Connecting the dots: local action for women’s political and economic empowerment in Southern Africa (Lesotho, Swaziland, Zambia and Zimbabwe)
+Commonwealth Local Government Forum (link to charity’s website): Connecting the dots: local action for women’s political and economic empowerment in Southern Africa (Lesotho, Swaziland, Zambia and Zimbabwe)

-Forum for Women in Democracy (FOWODE): Women’s empowerment and leadership project (WELP) (Uganda)
+Forum for Women in Democracy (FOWODE) (link to charity’s website): Women’s empowerment and leadership project (WELP) (Uganda)

 This project will harness the power of women through grassroots organising and promoting economic self-reliance as a catalyst for participation in leadership and governance in five rural districts of Uganda.
 Male champions will also reach out to men so that deep-rooted patriarchal attitudes are tackled; so often obstacles to women’s empowerment.